1. Introduction to OSPF

 1.1.3.
 Autonomous System Boundary Router

 ASBR (Autonomous System Boundary Router) serves as a gateway router to the OSPF autonomous system.
-ASBR can operate multiple protocols and work with other autonomous system routers which run other interior gateway protocols such as EIGRP, IS-IS, i-BGP, and so on.
+ASBR can operate multiple protocols and work with other autonomous system routers that run other interior gateway protocols such as EIGRP, IS-IS, i-BGP, and so on.
 ASBR can import and translate different protocol routes into OSPF through the redistribution mechanism.

 1.2.
 OSPF DR and BDR Election